Julietbobo/Employee-Distribution-Report/README.md

 ```
 - Deleting employees whose termination date is way into the future as it would be an anomaly.
 The termination date column is based on dates less or equal to current date.
 - Deleting rows with employees who are less than 18 years since its invalid.
+- Finally I exported the tables from MySql as csv files.

 ### Questions